Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium data analysis

 MC study results are summarized in \autoref{tab:MCresults}.
 In the Bayesian case, the values are taken from an MC study with no frequency variation of $\mathcal{R}_{\mathrm{PSF}}$ in the data generator or analysis models.
 The values for the case with frequency variation were corrected to achieve the same coverage and bias, as explained in \autoref{sec:pq_freq_var_prop}.
 In the frequentist case, the numbers in the table are taken from an MC study with frequency variation in the data generator; for each spectrum, intervals and best-fits are corrected for this frequency variation using the Asimov sampling method described in \autoref{sec:pq_freq_var_prop}.
 Accordingly, for both Bayesian and frequentist analyses, \autoref{tab:MCresults} reflects the expected coverage and bias numbers for $E_0$ and $m_\beta$ results that include corrections for the effect of $\mathcal{R}_{\mathrm{PSF}}$ varying with frequency.

 We observe no under-coverage of $E_0$ 1$\sigma$ intervals. $E_0$ best-fit values have a small negative bias.
+This is likely caused by modeling the correlations between $p$, $q$ and $\sigma$ as linear as a function of frequency, while deviations from linearity were observed for extreme values of these parameters in field-shifted data.
+The $E_0$ best-fit bias disappears when we omit either the correlations between $p$, $q$ and $\sigma$ or their frequency variation, during both MC data generation and analysis.
 For comparison, when different ``best-fit" statistics (e.g. median and mode) are chosen to summarize the Bayesian $E_0$ posterior distributions, the average best-fit values change by a similar amount to the biases in \autoref{tab:MCresults}.

 For the neutrino mass, the Bayesian coverage of 90\% credible limits is $93.8(7)\%$ for ``true" values of $m_\beta \in [0, 300]\,$eV.
 As expected, this coverage is inflated by trials with true $m_\beta \sim 0\,$eV, for which credible limits necessarily include $\approx\!\!100\%$ of true values.
 This effect may be seen in \autoref{fig:mbeta_MC_results}, showing the credible upper limits on $m_\beta$ as a function of the true $m_\beta$.
 When we consider only trials with true $m_\beta > 200\,$eV, which are negligibly affected by the physical bound at 0, the 90\% limit coverage drops to $89.4(17)\%$.\footnote{In analogy with frequentist coverage, we may also consider the coverage for trials with posterior medians near the best-estimate obtained for real data (57\,eV---see \autoref{sec:tritiumresults}).
 For MC trials with $m_\beta$ medians within 5\,eV of the result from data, the 90\% limit coverage is $91.3(34)$\%.} For $1\sigma$ intervals on $m_\beta$ (like the one reported for tritium data in \autoref{tab:results}), the coverage is $68.4(14)$\%, including all trials in the MC study.
 Moreover, as expected, the bias in the $m_\beta$ posterior mean approaches zero for high values of the MC true $m_\beta$.